 - You can get still get COVID in between doses and even after you get both doses (or the single dose of Janssen).
 If you contract the virus after getting vaccinated, your symptoms will most likely be less severe than if you were not vaccinated.

-- It takes one to two weeks after receiving your second dose (or the single dose of Janssen) for your immune system to reach peak efficacy.
+- It takes two weeks after receiving your second dose (or the single dose of Janssen) for your immune system to reach peak efficacy.